mpancia/san-francisco-ethics-d5/README.md

 The goal of this whole thing is to be as transparent as possible.
 There are several choices that are made in the process of the data parsing and analysis:

 * People donating are identified by their first/last names (there are a small number of donors, and so collisions are unlikely, though this is possible);
-* Employer names are standardized and re-mapped using regular expression rules found in `data/employer_replacements.csv` and some data cleaning that is found in the `match.R` file (see the `dplyr` mutations in the appropriate function);
+* Employer names are standardized and re-mapped using regular expression rules found in `data/employer_mapping_patterns.csv` and some data cleaning that is found in the `match.R` file (see the `dplyr` mutations in the appropriate function);
-* Employers are categorized by industry using the regulare expression rules found in `data/industry_mapping_patterns.csv` and used in `categorize.R`, [PRs accepted to improve or correct this!]
+* Employers are categorized by industry using the regular expression rules found in `data/industry_mapping_patterns.csv` and used in `label.R`, [PRs accepted to improve or correct this!]
+* Occupations are categorized by industry using the regular expression rules found in `data/occupation_mapping_patterns.csv` and used in `label.R`, [PRs accepted to improve or correct this!]

   The taxonomy of industries is as follows: